dvzrd/orion-semantic-ui/README.md

 This is the unstyled version of the Orion Admin Theme.
 This theme is a replica of the ```orionjs:bootstrap``` package.
 The markup and styles have been updated to use Semantic-UI.
 This package is for orion developers that would prefer to use semantic-ui for their projects.

 > The current version is now stable with the latest orion version.
-There are still some stylistic issues that I'm working to resolve but nothing that will affect the CMS.
+Most style issues have been resolved.
+There is an issue with tabular since it uses bootstrap by default.
+I'm looking into updating tabular to use semantic-ui.
+Just bear with it for now.

 ## Demo